cheerzhang/read_doc_1/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to read-csv-excel's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**read-csv-excel** is a Python library that provides a collection of common and customized functions for handling data, particularly CSV and Excel data.
+It simplifies the process of converting data into Pandas DataFrames, performing statistical analysis, and creating visualizations.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and example for the usage of the functions.

 .. note::